-The Simbol is unusually shaped to allow each face to round off towards the top and bottom.
-If a 'Keep Left' (etc) graphic were applied, it would normally be above the reflector strip, though I think that a graphic can be applied on each face if specially requested.
+The Simbol is unusually shaped, in order to allow each face to round off towards the top and bottom.
+If a 'Keep Left' (for example) graphic were applied, it would normally be above the reflector strip on the front, though I think that a graphic can be applied to each face if specially requested.

 The 'back' of the bollard is free of any graphics, but again, there may be the option of having them printed onto here as well.

 The Simmonsigns symbol is on the front of the Simbol!